 7.2.5 Final Payment.
-Following Substantial Completion, Contractor shall submit to Owner a statement summarizing and reconciling all previous Invoices, payments, and Changes and an affidavit that all payrolls, payroll taxes, liens, charges, claims, demands, judgments, security interests, bills for materials and Equipment, and other indebtedness for which Contractor may in any way be responsible, have been paid or released, as the case may be.
-The affidavit shall be accompanied by releases and waivers of liens substantially in the form of Exhibit D-1, from Contractor and each of its Subcontractors having a subcontract value in excess of $_________, and such other data as Owner or any Lender may reasonably request establishing payment of or surety for payment of all such obligations.
-To the extent there is a bona fide dispute with a Subcontractor, Contractor and Owner may agree to the posting of a letter of credit paid for by Contractor and issued by a commercial bank assigned a rating of at least “A” by Standard & Poor’s or other similarly recognized national rating agency, or an escrow of funds to satisfy any such Subcontractor in lieu of such waiver.
-Within thirty (30) days of Contractor having met all requirements of Final Completion (except for completion of Punch List Items), Owner shall pay Contractor the remaining portion of the Contract Price, less any Punchlist Withholding and there shall be no further Retainage requirement or obligation to maintain a Retention Bond except to the extent of any required Punchlist Withholding.
+Following Substantial Completion, Contractor shall submit to Construction Manager a statement summarizing and reconciling all previous Invoices, payments, and Changes and an affidavit that all payrolls, payroll taxes, liens, charges, claims, demands, judgments, security interests, bills for materials and Equipment, and other indebtedness for which Contractor may in any way be responsible, have been paid or released, as the case may be.
+The affidavit shall be accompanied by releases and waivers of liens substantially in the form of Exhibit D-1, from Contractor and each of its Subcontractors having a subcontract value in excess of $_________, and such other data as Construction Manager , Owner or any Lender may reasonably request establishing payment of or surety for payment of all such obligations.
+To the extent there is a bona fide dispute with a Subcontractor, Contractor and Construction Manager may agree to the posting of a letter of credit paid for by Contractor and issued by a commercial bank assigned a rating of at least “A” by Standard & Poor’s or other similarly recognized national rating agency, or an escrow of funds to satisfy any such Subcontractor in lieu of such waiver.
+Within thirty (30) days of Contractor having met all requirements of Final Completion (except for completion of Punch List Items), Construction Manager shall pay Contractor the remaining portion of the Contract Price, less any Punchlist Withholding and there shall be no further Retainage requirement or obligation to maintain a Retention Bond except to the extent of any required Punchlist Withholding.

 7.3 Payments Not Waiver or Acceptance of Work.
-No payment made by Owner under this Agreement shall constitute a waiver of any claim or right Owner may have at that time or thereafter, including claims regarding unsettled liens, warranty rights and indemnification obligations of Contractor.
-No payment made by Owner under this Agreement shall be considered or deemed to represent that Owner has inspected the Work or checked the quality or quantity of the Work or that Owner knows or has ascertained how or for what purpose Contractor has used sums previously paid, and shall not be deemed or construed as an approval or acceptance of any Work or as a waiver of any claim or right Owner may have.
+No payment made by Construction Manager under this Agreement shall constitute a waiver of any claim or right Owner or Construction Manager may have at that time or thereafter, including claims regarding unsettled liens, warranty rights and indemnification obligations of Contractor.
+No payment made by Construction Manager under this Agreement shall be considered or deemed to represent that Construction Manager has inspected the Work or checked the quality or quantity of the Work or that Construction Manager knows or has ascertained how or for what purpose Contractor has used sums previously paid, and shall not be deemed or construed as an approval or acceptance of any Work or as a waiver of any claim or right Construction Manager may have.
 All payments shall be subject to correction or adjustment in subsequent progress reviews and payments.

 7.4 Payments Withheld.

-Owner may withhold payment on an Invoice or a portion thereof in an amount and to such extent as may be reasonably necessary, subject to the dispute resolution provisions of Article 19 (including if necessary Fast Track Arbitration under Section 19.2) to protect Owner from loss because of:
+Construction Manager may withhold payment on an Invoice or a portion thereof in an amount and to such extent as may be reasonably necessary, subject to the dispute resolution provisions of Article 19 (including if necessary Fast Track Arbitration under Section 19.2) to protect Construction Manager from loss because of:

 (a) Work that is not in conformance with this Agreement and has not been remedied under Section 3.14.2 or the warranty provisions of Article 12;

-(b) third party suits, stop notices or liens for which Contractor is responsible under this Agreement, whether directly or pursuant to any indemnification obligation hereunder, made on or filed against any Owner Indemnitee or with respect to the Work, the Site or the Facility, or any portion thereof, and not cleared by Contractor by payment, letter of credit, deposit or otherwise to Owner’s reasonable satisfaction within ten (10) days after filing or receipt by Owner, whichever is earlier, even if Contractor is contesting the amount due;
+(b) third party suits, stop notices or liens for which Contractor is responsible under this Agreement, whether directly or pursuant to any indemnification obligation hereunder, made on or filed against any Construction Manager Indemnitee or with respect to the Work, the Site or the Facility, or any portion thereof, and not cleared by Contractor by payment, letter of credit, deposit or otherwise to Construction Manager’s reasonable satisfaction within ten (10) days after filing or receipt by Construction Manager, whichever is earlier, even if Contractor is contesting the amount due;